C-57D: Forbidden Planet production

 On the starship's mezzanine level is an instrument station and other rooms that are not seen.
 The studio created a stage set of the interior command and mezzanine decks and a 60-ft (18 m) semicircular mock-up of the landed saucer's lower half (with the deployed central landing pedestal, gangway, and conveyor ramps).
 The sets suggest that the starship is somewhere between 100 and 175 ft in diameter.

 Three saucer miniatures were used, of 22 in, 44 in, and 82 in or 88 in in diameter, and costing an estimated total of $20,000.
-The largest miniature, constructed of wood, steel, and fiberglass, which contained the internal motors for the gangway, conveyor ramps, central landing pedestal, and glowing red-neon light engine, weighed 300 lb.
+The largest miniature, constructed of wood, steel, and fiberglass, which contained the internal motors for the gangway, conveyor ramps, central landing pedestal, and glowing neon-red light engine, weighed 300 lb.

-In 1970, MGM sold these miniatures as part of a MGM studio auction, but there was no record kept of who bought the largest of the three.
+In 1970, MGM sold these miniatures as part of an MGM studio auction, but no record was kept of who bought the largest of the three.
 A North Carolina man originally bought it for $800, but had not realized its market value until 2008, when he offered the model for auction and it sold for $78,000.

 Appearances in The Twilight Zone

-The three miniatures were reused in several episodes of Rod Serling's Twilight Zone TV series, sometimes slightly altered for the appearance:
+The three miniatures were reused in several episodes of Rod Serling's Twilight Zone television series, sometimes slightly altered for the appearance: